R. A. Mashelkar

 He has chaired sixteen high-powered committees, popularly known in India, as ‘Mashelkar Committees’ set up to look into diverse national issues.
 These have ranged from the National Auto-fuel Policy to Reforms of the Indian Drug Regulatory System to Reforms in higher education.
 He chaired the High Powered Review Committee to review the Regional Engineering Colleges (RECs) in 1998, where the Committee recommendations were fully accepted by the Government of India to create NITs.

+He had an early exposure to dealing with complex national tragedies.
 At the age of 41, he was appointed the Technical Assessor for the One-Man Inquiry Commission set up to investigate the world’s worst man-made disaster, namely the Bhopal gas tragedy, where overnight over 2200 people lost their lives.

 He was appointed by the Government of India as the Chairman of the Committee for investigating the Maharashtra Gas Cracker Complex accident (1990) when 34 people died.